Paola, Kansas

 The first school was started in 1857 by Mrs. Cyrus Shaw.

 In 1858, the town of Osawatomie challenged Paola for the County Seat.
-However, when the vote was complete, It remained in Paola, where it has since remained.
+However, when the vote was complete, it remained in Paola.

-Religion was important in the community, and the Methodist Episcopal church was placed upon the Stanton circuit in 1858, where it remained until 1864, when a local church organization was organized.
+Religion was a significant aspect of the community, and the Methodist Episcopal Church was established on the Stanton circuit in 1858, where it remained until 1864, when a local church organization was formed.
 The Baptist church was established in 1860; the Catholic church may be regarded as the continuation of the Catholic mission established among the New York Indians in 1845, but no church was erected until 1860.
 Other denominations followed.

-The border troubles stunted the town’s growth, but by 1859 peace was again established, and the prospects of Paola looked brighter.
+The border troubles stunted the town’s growth, but by 1859, peace was restored, and the prospects for Paola looked brighter.
 In 1860, Paola was incorporated.
-The same year, Paola and the rest of Kansas Territory suffered from drought, and the next year the Civil War broke out, which kept things at a standstill for four years.
+The same year, Paola and the rest of Kansas Territory suffered from drought, and the following year, the Civil War broke out, which kept things at a standstill for four years.
 During this time, neither person nor property was considered safe in the border counties because of the threatened invasions of the Confederates and the raids of the bushwhackers from Missouri.

 During the Civil War, a military post was established on the west side of Bull Creek, just west of Paola.
 The new town was barely spared an attack by Confederate guerrilla William Quantrill on August 21, 1863, as he retreated after the Lawrence, Kansas Massacre.
 Paola was also just 10 miles west of the retreat of Confederate Major General Sterling Price’s force on October 24, 1864.
 The nearby military post was deactivated in August or September 1865.